 - Hybrid P2P: The synthesis of client/server architectures such as Napster and unstructured architectures such as Gnutella are hybrid architectures.
 Some powerful peers are promoted to so-called superpeers (or, similarly, trackers).
 The set of superpeers may change over time, and taking down a fraction of superpeers will not harm the system.
 Search requests are handled on the superpeer level, resulting in much less messages than in flat/homogeneous unstructured systems.
 Essentially the superpeers together provide a more fault-tolerant version of the Napster server, all regular peers connect to a superpeer.
 As of today, almost all popular P2P systems have such a hybrid architecture, carefully trading off reliability and efficiency, but essentially not using any fancy algorithms and techniques. - Structured P2P: Inspired by the early success of Napster, the academic world started to look into the question of efficient file sharing.
-Indeed, even earlier, in 1997, Plaxton, Rajaraman, and Richa proposed a hypercubic architecture for P2P systems.
-This was a blueprint for many so-called structured P2P architecture proposals, such as Chord, CAN, Pastry, Tapestry, Viceroy, Kademlia, Koorde, SkipGraph, SkipNet, etc. In practice structured P2P architectures are not yet popular, apart from the Kad (from Kademlia) architecture which comes for free with the eMule client.
-Indeed, also the Plaxton et al. paper was standing on the shoulders of giants.
-Some of its eminent precursors are: - Research on linear and consistent hashing, e.g., the paper "Consistent hashing and random trees: Distributed caching protocols for relieving hot spots on the World Wide Web" by Karger et al. (co-authored also by the late Daniel Lewin from Akamai), 1997. - Research on locating shared objects, e.g., the papers "Sparse Partitions" (see also Chapter 8) or "Concurrent Online Tracking of Mobile Users" by Awerbuch and Peleg, 1990 and 1991. - Work on so-called compact routing: The idea is to construct routing tables such that there is a trade-off between memory (size of routing tables) and stretch (quality of routes), e.g., "A trade-off between space and efficiency for routing tables" by Peleg and Upfal, 1988.
+The proposal of hypercubic architectures lead to many so-called structured P2P architecture proposals, such as Chord, CAN, Pastry, Tapestry, Viceroy, Kademlia, Koorde, SkipGraph, SkipNet, etc. In practice structured P2P architectures are not yet popular, apart from the Kad (from Kademlia) architecture which comes for free with the eMule client.